An inflated dynamic Laplacian to track the emergence and disappearance of semi-material coherent sets: Practical considerations

 \subsection{Choosing the temporal diffusion parameter~$a$}

+The parameter $a$ has a physical interpretation of a time scale: the temporal duration of semi-material coherent sets in the time interval $[0,\tau]$ as obtained from~\eqref{eq: nm a Cheeger const } are commensurate to~$a$ (see \cite[Section~4.4]{FrKo23} for more details).
 In \cite[Section 4.1]{FrKo23} we discussed an \emph{a priori} heuristic to select a minimum value of the temporal diffusion strength parameter $a$.
 This heuristic was based on matching the leading nontrivial spatial and temporal eigenvalues of the inflated dynamic Laplacian, and ensured that the leading eigenfunctions were not cluttered with temporal eigenfunctions, which provided no information on spatial coherence.
 Roughly speaking with such a choice of $a$ we expect a single separation into two temporal zones (given by the leading nontrivial temporal eigenfunction) to be as likely as a single separation into two spatial zones (given by the leading nontrivial spatial eigenfunction).
 More generally, if we wish to encourage identifying sets of temporal extent approximately $\tau/k$ and spatial volume approximately $\ell(M)/l$ then in order that the approximate ``cost'' of the temporal and spatial variations are commensurate in the numerator of \eqref{eq:LB-lamk}, we suggest matching the $(k-1)^{\mathrm{th}}$ temporal eigenvalue with the $(l-1)^{\mathrm{th}}$ nontrivial spatial eigenvalue.

 To select a suitable $a$ in the Dirichlet boundary condition case, we modify the ideas in~\cite[Section 4.4]{FrKo23}.
 With Neumann boundary conditions on both temporal and spatial boundaries of the domain $[0,\tau]\times M$, we calculated that the leading temporal eigenvalue was $\lambda^{\rm temp}_1=-a^2\pi^2/\tau^2$.
 Because we continue to use Neumann boundary conditions on the temporal boundaries $\{0\}\times M$ and $\{\tau\}\times M$, we keep this eigenvalue as a heuristic comparator for the leading Dirichlet eigenvalue of $\Delta$ on the domain~$M$.
 If $M$ is a rectangle with side lengths $s_1$ and $s_2$, then this leading Dirichlet eigenvalue is~$\pi^2(1/s_1^2+1/s_2^2)$.
 Thus, matching these two eigenvalues we obtain~$a=\tau\sqrt{1/s_1^2+1/s_2^2}$.
 Because we wish the spatial information to slightly dominate, we treat this as a heuristic \emph{minimum} value for $a$, namely~$\smash{ a_{\rm min}=\tau\sqrt{1/s_1^2+1/s_2^2} }$.
 More generally, if $M$ were not a rectangle, we would have $a_{\rm min}=\tau\sqrt{-\lambda_1(M)} / \pi$, where $\lambda_1(M)$ is the leading eigenvalue of $\Delta$ on $M$ with Dirichlet boundary conditions.